-Key storage.
-As described above, a Teleport cluster is a set of machines whose public keys are signed by the same certificate authority (CA), with the auth server acting as the CA of a cluster.
-The auth server stores its own keys in a key storage.
-Teleport supports multiple storage back-ends to store secrets, including the file-based storage or databases like BoltDB, DynamoDB or etcd.
-Implementing another key storage backend is simple, see
+Cluster State.
+A Teleport cluster is a set of machines whose public keys are signed by the same certificate authority (CA), with the auth server acting as the CA of a cluster.
+The auth server stores its own keys in a cluster state storage.
+All of cluster dynamic configuration is stored there as well, including:

 Audit Log.
 When users log into a Teleport cluster, execute remote commands and logout, that activity is recorded in the audit log.
 See Audit Log for more details.

 Recorded Sessions.
 When Teleport users launch remote shells via

 tsh sshcommand, their interactive sessions are recorded and stored by the auth server.
 Each recorded session is a file which is saved in

 /var/lib/teleportby default, but can also be saved in external storage, like an AWS S3 bucket.

 Different types of cluster data can be configured with different storage back-ends as shown in the table below: